Maryland Laws and Incentives

 Purchase of a New EV with an All-Electric Range of Over 200 Miles $7,500 per vehicle

-EV Charging Station Equipment and Installation $6,000 per EV charging station
+EV Charging Equipment and Installation $6,000 per EV charger

-Communities already participating in the MSEC program may receive a maximum award of $55,000 per project and new communities may receive up to $75,000.
+Communities may apply for funding for multiple projects for a maximum grant award of $55,000 per project, or communities may apply for up to $150,000 for a single project.
 Additional requirements may apply.
 For more information, including requirements and application deadline, see the MEA MSEC website.

 Electric Vehicle (EV) Charging Station Rebate Program

-The Maryland Energy Administration (MEA) offers a rebate to individuals, businesses, multi-unit dwellings (MUDs), and state or local government entities for the costs of acquiring and installing qualified EV charging stations.
-Between July 1, 2022, and June 30, 2023, the rebate may cover 40% of the costs of acquiring and installing qualified EV charging stations, or up to the following amounts:
+The Maryland Energy Administration (MEA) offers a rebate to individuals, businesses, multi-family housing (MFH), and state or local government entities for the costs of acquiring and installing qualified EV chargers.
+The rebate may cover 50% of the costs of acquiring and installing qualified EV chargers, or up to the following amounts:

 Residential $700

-Businesses, Nonprofits, Workplaces, MUDs, and State or Local Government Entities $5,000
+Businesses, Nonprofits, Workplaces, MFH, and State or Local Government Entities $5,000

-Applicants must demonstrate compliance with state, local, and/or federal law that applies to the installation or operation of qualified EV charging stations.
+Applicants must demonstrate compliance with state, local, and/or federal law that applies to the installation or operation of qualified EV chargers.
 Other requirements may apply.
-MEA may award up to $1,800,000 total.
-Each entity that applies for a commercial rebate may receive up to 18% of the total program budget per fiscal year.
+Each entity that applies for a commercial rebate may receive up to $125,000.
 Rebates will be awarded on a first-come, first-served basis.
 For more information, see the MEA Electric Vehicle Supply Equipment Rebate Program website.

 (Reference Maryland Statutes, Business Regulation Code 10-101, Maryland Statutes, State Government Code 9-2009, and House Bill 550, 2023)